Biden names key players to COVID-19 response, plans more Cabinet nominations this week

 In Georgia, Secretary of State Brad Raffensperger on Monday certified the state’s results, a statement said, after a third count confirmed Biden’s win.
 The Electoral College will formalize results nationwide on Dec.
 14.

-Raffensperger said continued debunked claims about voting fraud is “hurting our state.”
+Raffensperger, a Republican, said continued debunked claims about voting fraud were “hurting our state.”
 Runoff elections for Georgia’s two U.S. Senate seats, scheduled for Jan.
 5, will determine which party controls the chamber.

-Meanwhile, Trump’s personal lawyer Rudy Giuliani, who has led legal challenges in several states, was being treated in a Washington hospital after testing positive for the virus.
-Giuliani, the latest in a long string of people close to the White House to catch the virus, including the president himself, was doing well and did not have a temperature, Trump said.
+Trump’s personal lawyer, Rudy Giuliani, who has led legal challenges in several states, was being treated in a Washington hospital after testing positive for COVID-19.
+Giuliani, 76, the latest in a long string of people close to the White House to catch the coronavirus, including the president himself, was doing well and did not have a temperature, Trump said.

 Biden’s choice of Becerra, 62, a Latino former congressman, adds a politician to a health effort that otherwise largely relies on government administrators and health experts.